No Products in the Cart

-Most of you know that sleeping on your stomach can be bad for your back, but many don't realize that it can also lead to discomfort in other areas, like the hips and neck.
+Most of you know that sleeping on your stomach can be bad for your back, but many don't realize that it can also lead to discomfort in other areas, like the hips, neck, and shoulders.
 The reason for this is that extra weight around a sleeper's abdomen, and hips can pull their midsection too deeply into the bed, causing improper alignment and leading to pain.

 To prevent this from happening, stomach sleepers usually need a firm mattress topper.
 This will provide the support they need to keep their spine in alignment and prevent them from sinking too deeply into the bed.

 However, if you're a stomach sleeper looking for a softer sleep surface, you may want to select a thin mattress topper instead.
 This will allow you to sink in just enough to be comfortable without sacrificing support.